 For me, the most impressing animals were the howler monkeys!
 They make so much noise and they sound extremely scary.
 Then when you finally lay eyes on them, they’re a lot less intimidating!

-The one we encountered, was very eager to show us his manhood!
+The one we encountered, was very eager to show us his manlyhood!

 What to expect

 Being almost on our own in this vast jungle, scattered with ancient Mayan ruins brought up this powerful and majestic feeling I had never sensed before.
-By the time the sun was setting into Lake Yaxha, we had climbed one of the superior Mayan temples at the site.
+By the time the sun was setting into Lake Yaxha, we had climbed one of the superior Mayan temples of the ruins of Yaxha in Guatemala.

 It was an experience I will not easily forget.
 I even recommend all travelers to visit these less visited Guatemalan ruins and do a Yaxha sunset tour for the best experience possible.